pujab21/FFCS-TIMETABLE-GENERATOR/README.md

 # FFCS-TIMETABLE-GENERATOR
-This will generate a timetable from course allocation report,based on users priority.
+This will generate a timetable from course allocation report, based on user's priority.

 Problem statement: Parse the document and bring it into JSON form.
 Then take inputs from the user and create an algorithm to generate a timetable.